History of the Ottawa Senators (since 1992): 2009–10: Return to the playoffs

-After the season had concluded, word was leaked that star forward Heatley had demanded a trade, placing GM Murray in a precarious position.
-On June 30, a deal to Edmonton was finalized, but Heatley rejected it by refusing to waive his no-trade clause.
-On September 12, 2009, Heatley was traded, along with a fifth-round pick in 2010 NHL Entry Draft, to the San Jose Sharks in exchange for forwards Milan Michalek and Jonathan Cheechoo, as well as a second-round pick in the 2010 NHL Draft.
-Michalek would play well for the Senators, but Cheechoo struggled and was demoted to the Binghamton Senators before having his contract bought out in the off-season.
+After the season concluded, word was leaked that star forward Heatley demanded a trade, placing GM Murray in a precarious position.
+On June 30, a deal to the Edmonton Oilers was finalized, but Heatley rejected it by refusing to waive his no-trade clause.
+On September 12, 2009, Heatley was traded, along with a fifth-round pick in 2010 NHL entry draft, to the San Jose Sharks in exchange for forwards Milan Michalek and Jonathan Cheechoo, as well as a second-round pick in the 2010 NHL Entry Draft.

-On January 13, 2010, Bryan Murray relieved Goaltending Coach Eli Wilson of his duties.
+On January 13, 2010, Bryan Murray relieved goaltending coach Eli Wilson of his duties.
 Immediately afterward, the team went on a team-record 11-game winning streak.
 The streak propelled the team to the top of the Northeast Division standings and a top-three placing for the playoffs.
 The team was unable to hold off the Sabres for the division lead, but qualified for the playoffs in the fifth position.
 For the third season in four, the Senators played off against the Penguins in the first round.
 A highlight for the Senators was winning a triple-overtime fifth game in Pittsburgh, but the team was unable to win a playoff game on home ice, losing the series in six games.